lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

     - Interaction Flow Diagram:

     ![Flow](ReadmeImages/img_flow.png)

     - Overview:
         - Back End
-            - The back end was implemented utilizing ASP.NET Core API with SignalR for real-time communication and NBitcoin for interacting with the Bitcoin network.
+            - The back end is implemented utilizing ASP.NET Core API with SignalR for real-time communication and NBitcoin for interacting with the Bitcoin network.
                 1. SignalR (used for real-time web functionality, allowing server-side code to push content to connected clients instantly) is used by “BitcoinHub” for broadcasting Bitcoin events (transactions, blocks) to all connected clients.
-                2. NBitcoin (.NET framework library) was used for handling Bitcoin protocol interactions and blockchain operations.
+                2. NBitcoin (.NET framework library) is used for handling Bitcoin protocol interactions and blockchain operations.
 So connect to Bitcoin nodes, process blockchain data and handle Bitcoin protocols.
-                3. Code is provided with summaries and descriptions.
             - Note: an option was to use a .NET Core console app, but I wanted to provide functionality to easily send cancellation tokens to the controller action when done with bitcoin observation.
             - References:
                 - https://dotnet.microsoft.com/en-us/apps/aspnet/signalr
                 - https://metacosa.github.io/NBitcoin/api/
         - Front End
-            - The front end was implemented using React.
+            - The front end is implemented in React.
 Main responsibility is to display the latest Bitcoin transactions and more importantly blocks of transactions in a user-friendly interface.
 Key parts are:
                 1. State Management: this wraps managing of state for latest Bitcoin events, block queue, active tab, total pages for transactions, pagination status and expanded transactions.
                 2. Event Handling: listens (in infinite loop until cancellation token) for new Bitcoin events (transactions and blocks) from the backend and updates the state accordingly.
                 3. Tabs: Uses react-bootstrap Tabs to switch between "Blocks" and "Transactions" views.
                 4. Components: Renders BitcoinEvents, BlockDisplay, and TransactionDisplay components.
-                5. Interaction with back end: “BitcoinEvents.js” component connects to the backend's SignalR hub at https://localhost:7057/bitcoinHub (static) to receive real-time updates on Bitcoin transactions and blocks.
+                5. Interaction with back end: “BitcoinEvents.js” component connects to the backend's SignalR hub at https://localhost:7057/bitcoinHub (static in CA3 delivery) to receive real-time updates on Bitcoin transactions and blocks.
 When events are received the latest block or transaction state gets updated.
-Then data parsing/massaging and UI rendering!
-Yes super mega cool.
+Then data is parsed and minimally massaged prior UI rendering!
+Yes super mega cool!!!

 2. **Code**
     - Summaries and logic description in code(key classes):